Amit Shah: Rise in national politics

+2014 general election campaign

-Uttar Pradesh general elections
+In Uttar Pradesh

 Shah's political career, which had declined after his arrest in 2010, revived after the BJP's victory in the 2014 general election.
 In Uttar Pradesh, where Shah was the in-charge, the BJP and its allies won 73 out of 80 seats.
 Shah had been made in-charge of the BJP's campaign in Uttar Pradesh on 12 June 2013, less than a year before the elections.
 Since February 2012, Shah had spent considerable time in Uttar Pradesh, where he tried to understand the reasons for the Samajwadi Party's victory in the 2012 UP Assembly elections.
 Shah realised the voters were dissatisfied with the Samajwadi Party, which he believed had failed to keep its election promises after the win.
 He also took advantage of the OBC voters' displeasure with the UP government's decision to create a 4.5% reservation for the minorities within the 27% OBC quota in government jobs and education.

 Shah oversaw the candidate selection, emphasising the candidate's local popularity and winning potential as the only criteria for selection, as opposed to the candidate's party loyalty or ideology.
 His team estimated that only 35% of the BJP's traditional supporters had voted in the UP elections.
 Therefore, he focused on door-to-door campaigning at the booth-level.
 He set up a 7-to-10 member management committee for each of the 140,000 voting booths in the state.
 For each booth, his team collated lists of voters and reached out to them.
 Shah's team used 450 GPS-enabled mobile vans (video raths) to reach out to the masses in remote areas, where media reach was negligible.
 Shah covered 76 out of the 80 Lok Sabha constituencies.
 He also insisted on Modi contesting election from Varanasi.